 Dagbani is member of the Gur branch of Niger-Congo languages.
 It is spoken mainly in northern Ghana by about 1.1 million people, particularly in the Kingdom of Dagbon in the Northern, Upper West, Upper East, Savannah and North East regions.
-It is closely related to and mutually intelligible with Mossi, which is spoken mainly in Burkina-Faso.
+It is closely related to, and mutually intelligible with, Mossi, which is spoken mainly in Burkina-Faso.
 Dagbani is also known as Dagbamba, Dagbane or Dagbanle, and is spoken by people who call themselves Dagomba or Dagbamba.

 Dagbani is taught in primary and secondary schools, and there are radio programmes in the language.